Fivestar Pulmonary Associates

 Each year, up to one million Americans visit the hospital for treatment of pneumonia.
 If you develop symptoms like a chronic cough, wheezing, or difficulty exercising, seek treatment immediately.
 At Fivestar Pulmonary Associates, pulmonologists and critical care medicine specialists provide complete care for pneumonia.
-To make an appointment, call the office in Allen, and Mckinney, Texas, or book online today.
+To make an appointment, call the office in Allen, Plano, and Mckinney, Texas, or book online today.

 Pneumonia is a respiratory infection that affects the air sacs in one or both of your lungs.
 It occurs when a microorganism, like a virus, bacteria, or fungus enters your airways and spreads.